planttheidea/fast-copy/README.md

 * `WeakMap`
 * `WeakSet`

 Circular objects are supported out of the box as well.
-By default a cache of `WeakSet` is used, but if `WeakSet` is not available then a standard object fallback is used.
+By default a cache based on `WeakSet` is used, but if `WeakSet` is not available then a standard `Object` fallback is used.
 The benchmarks quoted below are based on use of `WeakSet`.

 ## Benchmarks